 Now, where’s the number for your friendly cruise consultant?

 What’s Posh: This suite is certainly fit for a King or Queen, boasting silks used at Buckingham Palace and even on the Titanic in 1912 (although, we imagine, not literally the same ones)!
 Another Royal connection is that The Goring was the hotel favoured by proud parents of the bride, The Middletons, as a Royal Wedding base.
 The views over Goring Gardens from the suite balcony are sure to delight any wannabe Princesses in waiting.

-Cruise Comparable: So, despite having fabric décor in common, the Titanic is sadly out.
-The Queens Grill Grand Duplex on the Queen Mary 2 makes a great substitute though, if you fancy yourself a slice of the Regal lifestyle.
-The split-level Balmoral and Sandringham suites have all the standard palatial touches you’d expect, including marble bathrooms with whirlpool baths, personal butlers and private lounge and restaurant.
+Cruise Comparable: Despite having fabric décor in common, the Titanic is sadly out.
+The Queens Grill Grand Duplex on the Queen Mary 2 makes a great substitute though if you fancy yourself a slice of the Regal lifestyle.
+The split-level Balmoral and Sandringham suites have all the standard palatial touches you’d expect, including marble bathrooms with whirlpool baths, personal butlers and a private lounge and restaurant.

 4 – Royal Suite at Claridges